dice-group/rdf-parser/README.md

 It has buffered streaming support so that you can load files that are too big to fit in main memory.

+Currently it is not fully supporting comments.it fails to parse comments in some senarios .

 ## how to build
 ### prerequisites